lifeBalance/bookshelf-API/README/get_requests.md

 ]
 ```

-If you want you can check the file [here][7].
-We could import this dataset using a command provided by MongoDB named `mongoimport`, but we want our data to follow the `Book` schema we've defined, so we're going to write a simple seed file.
+If you want you can check the `.json` data file [here][6].
+We could import this dataset using a command provided by MongoDB named `mongoimport`, but we want to model our data using Mongoose schemas, in this case the `Book` schema we've just defined, so we're going to write a simple seed file.
 I've added two versions:

-* One using callbacks [here][8].
+* One using callbacks [here][7].
-* Another one using Promises [here][9].
+* Another one using Promises [here][8].

 Use any of them.
 You shouldn't have any trouble groking them, both are well commented.
 And since you probably are gonna want to seed the database more than once, (at least I mess up with the data a lot, best way of learning) add any of them to your `package.json`:
 ```json